wiwiwuwuwa/resume/readme.md

 ## Summary

-C++ Software Engineer with five years of experience in AAA game development.
-Proficient in C++, C#, TypeScript, and shader languages (CG/HLSL, ShaderLab).
-Experienced in Unreal Engine, Unity3D, and graphics programming, with a strong background in computer science and game mechanics implementation.
+C++ Software Engineer with 5 years in AAA game development.
+Skilled in C++, C#, C, TypeScript, and shaders (CG/HLSL, ShaderLab).
+Proficient in Unreal Engine, Unity3D, graphics programming and 3D modelling in Blender.

 ## Experience